makersacademy/bowling-challenge/README.md

 Bowling Challenge in JavaScript :bowling:
 =================

+- Challenge comments: Unfortunately personal committments prevented me from progressing the challenge as far as I'd have liked over the weekend.

 - Feel free to use google, your notes, books, etc. but work on your own
 - If you refer to the solution of another coach or student, please put a link to that in your README
 - If you have a partial solution, still check in a partial solution